KamanHang/KamanHang/README.md

 ## Hello Visitor 🙋🏻‍♂️
 I'm **Kaman Limbu**, a passionate Data Engineer!
-I'm fostering skills into Data Engineering so that I can help organizations harness high-quality data for valuable insights and advanced analytics.
+I'm fostering my skills into Data Engineering so that I can help organizations harness high-quality data for valuable insights and advanced analytics.
 You can find me Sharing my learnings and insights at [Instagram](https://www.instagram.com/chotamotacoder/)

 ## My Data Engineering Projects 👷🏻‍♂️